 In his pioneering study of the displacement of managerialism by shareholder value ideology after the 1970s, Brian Cheffins asserts that the formative experience of military service during the Second World War influenced the behavior of corporate executives in the 1950s and 1960s.
 For Cheffins, the replacement of this cohort by younger men who had largely been spared military service helps to explain the rise of shareholder value ideology in the 1980s.
 He wrote that the military ethos of service to the collective was one of the “factors that helped to keep top management on the straight and narrow during the managerial capitalism era [i.e., between the 1930s and the 1970s]… Values such as duty, honesty, service, and responsibility that were fostered under the testing conditions of the Great Depression and World War II likely contributed to a sense of moral restraint among mid-twentieth-century executives.”
 Unfortunately, Cheffins did not develop this insight, which was supported primarily by a citation of Sobel’s celebratory history of the “Greatest Generation.”

 The sociological term “Greatest Generation,” which is conventionally applied to Americans born between 1901 and 1927, has recently appeared in non-scholarly works that contrast the imagined virtues of this generation with the selfishness of the Baby Boomers.
-Professor Cheffins is careful not to romanticize US corporate governance in the managerialist era, noting that executives of the so-called Greatest Generation were responsible for such debacles as the bankruptcy of the Penn Central in 1970.
+Professor Cheffins is careful not to romanticize U.S. corporate governance in the managerialist era, noting that executives of the so-called Greatest Generation were responsible for such debacles as the bankruptcy of the Penn Central in 1970.
 He points out that such managerial failures ultimately served to discredit managerialism and thus pave the way for the rise of shareholder-value ideology.

 While Cheffins prudently qualifies his comments linking managerialism with the Greatest Generation’s formative experience of military service, he nevertheless associates a higher level of patriotism to the willingness of managerialism-era managers to consider the interests of non-shareholder stakeholders.

-We agree with Cheffins that there was likely a causal linkage between the patriotism manifested in military service and the willingness of US executives of the managerialist era to subordinate the interests of shareholders to those of workers and other stakeholders.
+We agree with Cheffins that there was likely a causal linkage between the patriotism manifested in military service and the willingness of U.S. executives of the managerialist era to subordinate the interests of shareholders to those of workers and other stakeholders.
 However, we feel that more empirical research and conceptual clarity about military patriotism and corporate patriotism is required.

 Military Service and Cultures of Corporate Governance